Disclaimer: I do not own The Mummy.

 "It's really a horrible name, isn't it?
 My parents wanted a boy and planned to name him Philip, but when I came along they simply added a few letters and thought it suitable.
 Some nerve, huh?"

 "I'd drink to that," said Jonathan.
 He raised his hand, realized it was empty, and chuckled at his own absent-mindedness.
 "But I'd need a drink first.
-Bartender, why don't you be a good chap and fetch us two glasses of scotch?"
+Bartender, why don't you be a good chap and fetch us some scotch and soda?"

-The bartender obliged Jonathan and took no time in sending two glasses of scotch their way, and Philippa savored the liberating taste of legal alcohol, knowing that it had arrived in her glass through honest means instead of the shady work of gangsters.
+The bartender obliged Jonathan and took no time in sending two glasses of scotch and soda their way, and Philippa savored her drink, knowing that it had arrived in her glass through honest means instead of the shady work of gangsters.
 Though deep down, she supposed there was something oddly romantic about the gangsters who ran bootlegging operations throughout much of the United States.
 How exciting it must be to live a life outside the law, without a care in the world.
 Ever since she was a little girl Philippa swore that she would have fun with her life, and she may not be part of a bootlegging ring but she was bound to do something exciting in this strange foreign city.
 All the girls and fellows she ran with back home were expecting long letters full of wild stories, and Philippa had no intention of disappointing them.

-"Say, have you ever danced the Charleston?" she asked Jonathan after most of the scotch in her glass had disappeared.
+"Say, I could go for a dance right about now," she told Jonathan after most of the scotch in her glass had disappeared.
+"You dance at all?"

 "Oh no, I'm not much of a dancer."